Eurobitume Website Data Protection Notice

 5. How we share your data

 5.1.
 If you are a general user of our public Websites

-Due to the international nature of our organization, your Personal Data can be shared or accessed by our local representations in the European Union and Switzerland.
+Due to the international nature of our organization, your Personal Data can be shared or accessed by our local representations in the European Union, Switzerland and the United Kingdom.
 You can find a list with the relevant contact details here.

 In addition, and subject to applicable law, we share your Personal Data with service providers that help us run our everyday business (e.g., newsletter distribution and analysis, IT hardware and internet and maintenance of our Websites).
 These providers are external companies that process your Personal Data on our behalf for the purposes listed above in Section 4.
 They are legally and contractually required to process your Personal Data only in accordance with applicable data protection law, following our instructions and only for the specific tasks they have been entrusted to perform.